18F/api-standards/README.md

 * **Don't use unpredictable keys**.
 Parsing a JSON response where keys are unpredictable (e.g. derived from data) is difficult, and adds friction for clients.
 * **Use `under_score` case for keys**.
 Different languages use different case conventions.
 JSON uses `under_score`, not `camelCase`.

+### Use a consistent date format

+And specifically, [use ISO 8601](https://xkcd.com/1179/), in UTC.

+For just dates, that looks like `2013-02-27`.
+For full times, that's of the form `2013-02-27T10:00:00Z`.

+This date format is used all over the web, and puts each field in consistent order -- from least granular to most granular.

 ### API Keys

 These standards do not take a position on whether or not to use API keys.